MI5 could not have prevented Fishmongers’ Hall terror attack, inquest told

 He was linked to a plot to attack the London Stock Exchange and jailed for planning a terror camp abroad.

-The officer, who gave evidence from behind a screen, said MI5 was aware that Khan had been involved in violence in prison.
+The officer said MI5 was aware that Khan had been involved in violence in prison.

 Jonathan Hough QC, counsel for the coroner, asked: “Was there also evidence he wanted to die and go to paradise?”